-AST Research Direct at IWA Regional Conference on Diffuse Pollution and Catchment Management
+AST Research Director Prof. Ken Whelan will today (26th October 2016) give a presentation to the IWA Regional Conference on Diffuse Pollution and Catchment Management titled:

 “The Small Streams Characterisation System – training volunteers to quantitatively assess and characterise small streams”

 The presentation will cover the small streams assessment course developed by the AST.

 AST Small Streams Characterisation System (SSCS)